* The 5 Boroughs of New York City: Manhattan, The Bronx, Queens, Brooklyn and Staten Island.

 7. Dion DiMucci of The Bronx.
 We don't know who the 1st doo-wopper was, and Frankie Lymon was the 1st to have a big impact, but the one who had the biggest impact was Dion (usually listed only by his first name).

-In 1958 and 1959, Dion & The Belmonts -- Fred Milano, Angelo D'Aleo, Carlo Mastrangelo, who named the group after their Bronx neighborhood -- he recorded 2 of the defining doo-wop hits, "I Wonder Why" and "A Teenager In Love."
-After going solo, albeit backed by a new group, the Del-Satins, he had huge hits with co-writer Ernie Maresca, "Runaround Sue" and "The Wanderer," and with covers of Jerry Lieber & Mike Stoller's "Ruby Baby" and "Drip Drop."
+In 1958 and 1959, Dion & The Belmonts -- Fred Milano, Angelo D'Aleo and Carlo Mastrangelo, who named the group after their Bronx neighborhood -- recorded 2 of the defining doo-wop hits, "I Wonder Why" and "A Teenager In Love."
+After going solo, albeit backed by a new group, the Del-Satins, Dion had huge hits with co-writer Ernie Maresca, "Runaround Sue" and "The Wanderer," and with covers of Jerry Lieber & Mike Stoller's "Ruby Baby" and "Drip Drop."

 He fell victim to drugs, but was brought to recovery, and in 1968, in response to the assassinations of the decade, sang Dick Holler's "Abraham, Martin and John."
-Ironically, this was the 1st song of his I heard, so instead of a 1950s doo-wopper, I thought he was a 1960s hippie.
+Ironically, this was the 1st song of his I heard, so instead of a 1950s doo-wopper, I thought, at first, that he was a 1960s hippie.

 "I make a career out of coming back," he's said, and this includes reunion concerts with the Belmonts at Madison Square Garden in 1972 and Radio City Music Hall in 1987.
 He's also the 1st member of the Rock and Roll Hall of Fame that I actually met, and he's as good a guy as you would hope.
 Put it all together, and Lou Reed was right with the statement he used to close the man's induction speech into the Hall of Fame in 1989: "Who could be hipper than Dion?"

 6. Frankie Valli of Newark, New Jersey.
 Some of you only know him as gangster Rusty Milio on The Sopranos.
 He played that role well because he knew guys like that, and wanted to avoid them.
-But he absorbed enough of the tough streets of the North Ward to become one of the few singers who could sound tough and vulnerable at the same time.
+But he absorbed enough of the tough streets of the North Ward to become, along with Dion, one of the few singers who could sound tough and vulnerable at the same time.

 The Four Seasons were Frankie, Bob Gaudio on piano, Tommy DeVito on guitar, and Nick Massi on bass, replaced in 1966 by Joe Long, and backed on drums by the great Buddy Saltzman and production by Bob Crewe.